Update, March 1, 8 a.m.: The County Council has scheduled its straw vote on the Kensington Sector Plan for its March 6 meeting, starting at 9:30 a.m.

 Councilmember Marc Elrich, who called the proposed plan "the worst we've ever done," said changing the plan's zoning for its first project sets a bad precedent for future plans.
 If the county allows Konterra to build up to 75 feet, future developers will ask for up-zoning, too, he said.

-But Councilmember George Leventhal, who voted in favor of "exploring" 75 feet for Konterra in a committee meeting, said compromising with the developer may be the only way to kick-start redevelopment in Kensington where there are few foreseeable projects in the future.
+But Councilmember George Leventhal, who for Konterra in a committee meeting, said compromising with the developer may be the only way to kick-start redevelopment in Kensington where there are few foreseeable projects in the future.
 If Konterra can't make money at 60 feet, the company won't invest, and Kensington will stay the same, he said.

 "Revitalization just won't occur unless developers find it profitable," he said.
 "If you want to call it greed, you can call it greed, but that's the way it is."